w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 * design focus indicators that enable people to tell where they are as they move through web pages and applications using the keyboard
 * define page regions by using appropriate visual and programmatic landmarks, such as headings
-* design layouts that enable to present landmarks and cues in different screen sizes, screen confgurations, and style sheets
+* design layouts that enable to present landmarks and cues in different screen sizes, screen configurations, and style sheets
 * use text cues to supplement information provided through vision only, for example to convey required form fields represented with an icon and available dates in a calendar represented with a different background color

 #### Teaching Ideas for Topic